snow6oy/recurrink/README.md

 | ---   | ---  | --- |
 |SVG model | Inkscape | SVG recurrence|

-1. Using Inscape `File > Open`
+1. Using Inkscape `File > Open`
 1. Navigate to the Extensions folder (see Installation)
-1. Open `recurrink / samples` and make a selection
+1. Open `recurrink / samples` and a select a model - you should see a grey A4 sized pattern
-1. Use `Save As` to create `My Recurrink.svg` in your folder of choice
+1. Use `Save As` and put `MyFirstRecurrink.svg` :framed_picture: in your folder of choice
-1. Add Fills and Strokes according to inspiration.
+1. Now add colour using Inkscape tools such as `Fill and Stroke`.

 ### UC2 Update shapes in a model